brunovmartorelli/memocards/memo-api/README.md

 - GET /card - Busca de cartas.

 ## To do list
-- List Decks sem cartas
-- List Cards com deck
+- List Cards from deck

   IMPROVEMENTS